Should You Sell or Rent Your Home?

 Once again the best way to obtain this information is by contacting a top rental agent in your area.
 They’ll be able to show you the current competition along with what properties have previously rented for in your neighborhood.
-By analyzing what’s rented and what’s available they’ll be able to provide a realistic rental priced based on the condition of your home.
+By analyzing what’s rented and what’s available they’ll be able to provide a realistic rental price based on the condition of your home.

 How Much Will it Cost to Rent Your Home?

 Knowing your monthly overhead is key to determining if renting your home is a viable option.
 In order to determine how much your monthly overhead will be you’ll need to calculate your monthly expenses.
-These expenses usually consist of your mortgage, homeowners insurance, property taxes, lawn service, pool service and/or HOA fees.
-You’ll also want to include a buffer for repairs, which will more than likely pop-up and don’t forget about vacancies.
+These expenses usually consist of your mortgage, homeowners insurance, property taxes, lawn service, pool service, and/or HOA fees.
+You’ll also want to include a buffer for repairs, which will more than likely pop-up, and don’t forget about vacancies.

 In addition, to covering your monthly overhead you’ll also have to pay real estate commission if you decide to hire a rental agent to find a tenant for your home.
 This is one expense that is well worth the money because you’ll be able to avoid the most common landlord mistakes.
 A top rental agent will do a full tenant screening; credit, criminal, eviction and income check on every prospective tenant to ensure you have a qualified tenant.
 If you don’t plan on managing the property, you’ll have to hire a property manager, which will be an additional monthly expense.